getpelican/pelican/docs/getting_started.rst

     </html>

 With HTML, there is one simple exception to the standard metadata.
 ``tags`` can be specified either with the ``tags`` metadata, as is standard in Pelican, or with the ``keywords`` metadata, as is standard in HTML.
 The two can be used interchangeably.

+Lastly, you can use an iPython notebook to blog.
+Create the notebook using the iPython notebook interface and when you finish just add the metadata.

+All iPython notebooks have a metadata json tag at the beginning with the name of the notebook:

+    {
+     "metadata": {
+      "name": "Notebook Name"
+    },
+    { THE_NOTENOOK_CONTENT }

+Just add more json tags to the metadata tag.

+    {
+    "metadata": {
+      "name": "Notebook Name",
+      "title": "Bloggin with iPython notebooks and pelican", "Date": "2013-01-27",
+      "Category": "Super awesome category",
+      "Tags": "blog, ipython-notebook, pelican",
+      "slug": "blogging-with-ipython-notebooks",
+      "author": "Daniel Rodriguez",
+      "featured_image": "custom_value"
+    },
+    { THE_NOTENOOK_CONTENT }

 Note that, aside from the title, none of this metadata is mandatory: if the date is not specified and DEFAULT_DATE is 'fs', Pelican will rely on the file's "mtime" timestamp, and the category can be determined by the directory in which the file resides.
 For example, a file located at ``python/foobar/myfoobar.rst`` will have a category of ``foobar``.

 Note that, aside from the title and date, none of this metadata is mandatory.